 |Binomial name:||Gopherus agassizii|

-The history of desert tortoises dates back to several million years ago.
-During this long period they had to adapt to lots of changes in climatic and geological terms, which happened in the southern parts of California.
+The history of desert tortoises dates back several million years ago.
+During this long period, they had to adapt to lots of changes in climatic and geological terms, which happened in the southern parts of California.
 Desert Tortoises live in diverse desert habitats.
-Of course they require friable or crumbly soil to make burrows as well as nests.
-These tortoises are very common in the desert regions where you see creosote is abundance.
+Of course, they require friable or crumbly soil to make burrows as well as nests.
+These tortoises are very common in the desert regions where you see creosote in abundance.
 You can rarely see them on the steep slopes of desert areas.
 Tortoises are at their active best between the months of March to June.
 When the temperature becomes too warm in late summer, they seldom move out of their burrows.
 These tortoises are highly sensitive to heat.
 Extreme desert heat can account for their death in a little less than an hour.
 Desert Tortoises hibernate during winter.

 Desert tortoises Gopherusagassizii and Gopherus morafkai may reach lengths of Ten to Fourteen inches (twenty-five to thirty-six centimeters).
 The males are a little larger than the females of the species.
 Male desert tortoises possess longer, gular horns when compared to the females.
 The plastrons or lower shells of the males are concave in comparison with the females.
 Males also possess larger tails than the females.
 They have high-domed shells which are colored either greenish tan or dark brown.
 These desert tortoises can reach heights of 4 to 6 inches or 10 to 15 centimeters.
 Their weights can range from 11 to 23 Kilos or between 24 and 51 pounds.
 The sharp, claw-like scales on the front limbs are flat to aid digging.
 The back legs are rather skinny and very long.